-As part of Form 5500, information must be submitted on the plan sponsor and any third-party administrator used for the plan including contact information and employer identification numbers.
-Part 2 of a 5500 also includes information on the number of participants in a plan plus those separated from employment or deceased.
+As part of Form 5500, information must be submitted on the plan sponsor and any third-party administrator used for the plan, including contact information and employer identification numbers.
+Part 2 of the form also includes information on the number of participants in a plan plus those separated from employment or deceased.

-Depending on the type of retirement plan that you offer, you may also need to Part 3 on page 3 of Form 5500.
-However, according to IRS Form 5500 instructions, this section is only for use by welfare benefit plans including life, health and long-term disability plans.
+Depending on the type of retirement plan you offer, you may also need to fill out Part 3 on page 3 of Form 5500.
+However, according to the instructions on the form, this section is only for use by welfare benefit plans like life, health, and long-term disability plans.

 3. Identify & Complete Relevant Additional Schedules

 As part of completing IRS Form 5500, you need to select those additional schedules based on the operations of your individual retirement plans and benefits provided to employees.
 You can refer to the DOL’s instructions for Form 5500 to determine which additional schedules are necessary.